doherty100/kidzhackphilly/12-games-part-05/README.md

 * The fastest throw will happen when *forcePct* = 1, and will take 100 milliseconds to complete from start to finish.
 * The slowest throw will happen when *forcePct* = 0.1, and will take 1000 milliseconds to complete from start to finish.

 Finally, we need to move the baseball back to it's original position when the throw is complete.
+Go ahead and load the saved version of your code from the previous lesson.
 Okay let's get started!

 1. First we need to declare a new variable to track our *lerp* percentage, then create a loop that we can use to change the position of the baseball if a throw is in progress.
     1. Drag a new *when app starts* code block from the *App* tray onto the canvas.